Optimal No-regret Learning in Repeated First-price Auctions: Learning in First-price Auctions with Adversarial Private Values

-In summary, instead of computing the reward estimates and the width simultaneously and using the sum as the upper confidence bound in the previous IS-UCB algorithm, the ML-IS-UCB policy decouples the certification phase and the estimation phase.
+In summary, instead of computing the reward estimates and widths simultaneously, ML-IS-UCB decouples the certification phase and the estimation phase.
 Specifically, the widths are computed first at each level without knowing the observations at that level, and the bidder performs estimation and \emph{exploits} a good action only if she is confident that the estimates she is about to carry out are expected to be accurate (as quantified by the previous widths).
 Otherwise she \emph{explores} and chooses any action with a large width, hoping that the width of the selected action will shrink below the desired level next time.
-This decoupling plays a key role in dealing with the dependence structure: specifically, Lemma \ref{lemma:independence} in Section \ref{subsec.coUCB_analysis} shows that for each level $\ell$, the level-$\ell$ observations $(m_t)_{t\in \Phi^{\ell}(T)}$ are mutually independent conditioning on the level-$\ell$ bids $(b_t)_{t\in \Phi^{\ell}(T)}$.
+With this decoupling, $(m_t)_{t\in \Phi^{\ell}(T)}$ are now mutually independent conditioned on the level-$\ell$ bids $(b_t)_{t\in \Phi^{\ell}(T)}$ for each level: